 Many gloves or boots have mixtures of performance fabrics with suede or leather, which have to be cleaned and restored differently.
 They can also take longer to dry which causes discolouration so pay special attention to these elements.

 Clean gently and naturally

 Over time dirt and friction can reduce your skiwear’s ability to perform as it should, both in terms of weather resistance and also breathability.
-Identify whether your items are water repellent or water resistant, and you can either take action at home to rejuvenate them, or bring to an expert like BLANC.
+Identify whether your items are water repellent or water-resistant, and you can either take action at home to rejuvenate them or bring to an expert like BLANC.
 We use our natural cleaning process and detergents rather than chemical sprays found elsewhere.
-Harsh detergents, as well as being potentially toxic, can cause damage to the the fibres and strip coatings.
+Harsh detergents, as well as being potentially toxic, can cause damage to the fibres and strip coatings.
 Many ski garments are made from highly technical fabrics that cannot be washed in normal home wash cycles and detergents, so check labels for correct care.